 The Center on Civil Justice is dedicated to the study of the civil justice system in the United States and how it can continue to fulfill its purposes.
 The center draws on the unmatched strengths of the NYU Law faculty in the fields of procedure and complex litigation, as well as on a Board of Advisers consisting of leading practitioners and judges, to identify the problems that most deserve further investigation and engagement, and to fill a void in scholarly and policy analysis.

-NYU School of Law’s Civil Jury Project, led by Stephen Susman, a top trial lawyer, and Samuel Issacharoff and Catherine Sharkey, examines the civil jury trial and the repercussions of its decline for the legal system and society at large.
+NYU School of Law’s Civil Jury Project examines the civil jury trial and the repercussions of its decline for the legal system and society at large.

 International business transactions are at the forefront of the work of NYU Law’s Center for Transnational Litigation, Arbitration, and Commercial Law.
 In addition to hosting scholars-in-residence as well as conferences and forums, the center publishes the Transnational Notes blog.